 - one Australian research organisation and

-Your project must be in one of the following priority areas:
+Your project must be in at least one of the following priority areas:

 - Advanced Manufacturing - www.amgc.org.au